WSU-kduncan/ceg3120-cicd-jailennn/README-CD.md

 1. `docker kill currentrunningname`.
 This will stop the current running container.
 2. `docker rm currentrunningname`.
 This will remove that container from the list so it can be readded later.
 3. `docker pull dockerusername/imagename:latest`.
 This will pull the latest image from dockerhub.
-4. `docker run -it --name containername -p hostport:containerport dockerusername/imagename:latest`.
-This will run the image just pulled from dockerhub interactively in the terminal.
+4. `docker run -d --name containername -p hostport:containerport dockerusername/imagename:latest`.
+This will run the image just pulled from dockerhub in a detached manner.

 To verify that this script is working, use `chmod u+x scriptname.sh` to give yourself execute permissions on the script.
 Once this is done use `./scriptname.sh` to runn the script.
 After the script is ran, check the terminal output for success and also the browser the same way as earlier with `http://yourinstanceip:8080`.